ZaviarBrown/march23/2-Module/2-week/3-day/README.md

 - Red: Write tests, watch them fail
   - THIS IS THE MOST IMPORTANT STEP!!!
 - Green: Write code, just enough to pass the tests
-- Refactor: Write more tests, watch them fail, pass the tests
+- Refactor: Make your code better while still passing specs

 ---